Tony-xy-Liu/Limes-docs/docs/source/portal.rst

 ..
 Note::

     It is possible to print *unlinked* labels, though this is **highly NOT recommended.**
-    Simply start with a comma to indicate a blank barcode, for example:
+    Simply enter your own barcode or start with a comma to indicate a blank barcode, for example:

     .. code-block:: none

-        , a lonely label not connected to eLab
+        12345, a lonely label not connected to eLab
         , a sad label with no barcode

 The information to be printed for each label will be shown in the table at the bottom.